Start9Labs/documentation/source/user-manuals/embassyos/developer-options/ssh-setup.rst

 SSH Setup
 *********

-``Embassy > Developer Options > SSH Keys``
+#.
+Click ``Developer Options > SSH Keys``
 #.
 Click the ``+`` button in the lower right hand corner.
 #.
 Paste in your SSH key.
 #.
 You can now access your Embassy from the command line using ``ssh pi@<LAN URL>``

-.. warning:: Adding an SSH key voids the device warranty.
-This is an advanced feature for developers and should ne used with caution.
+.. warning:: This is an advanced feature and should be used with caution.
+Start9 is not responsible for any damage you might cause through SSH access.